JakeSteam/KotlinExperiments/README.md

 * `onNext()`: Called when a new item is emitted from the observable.
 * `onComplete()`: Called when the observable terminates successfully.
 * `onError()`: Called when the observable terminates unsuccessfully.

+### Disposables
+Disposables are created when adding a subscriber to an emitter.
+Retaining a reference to a disposable (`val disposable = e.subscribe(s)`) allows it to be cleaned up when the subscription is no longer necessary, via `.dispose()`.

+A CompositeDisposable is a collection of disposables, useful for disposing of multiple subscriptions at once.
+It can be used via:

+* `compositeDisposable.add(disposable)`: Add a new disposable.
+* `compositeDisposable.dispose()`: Dispose all disposables.

+### Schedulers
+Schedulers are thread pools used for managing one or more threads.
+When a task needs to be executed, the scheduler decides which thread the task will be run on.

+A scheduler can be assigned to two places during the subscription process:

+* `subscribeOn()`: Assigns a scheduler for doing the observer function.
+* `observeOn()`: Assigns a scheduler for receiving the results of the observer function.

+The following schedulers are always available via static references on `Schedulers`, whilst `AndroidSchedulers.mainThread` is RxAndroid specific and provides the UI / main thread:

+* `Schedulers.io()`: Used for I/O work.
+* `Schedulers.computation()`: Used for large, CPU intensive tasks.
+* `Schedulers.newThread()`: Creates a new thread, very expensive and generally avoided.
+* `Schedulers.single()`: A single thread that executes all tasks in the order added.
+* `Schedulers.trampoline()`: A single thread that executes all tasks, starting with the most recently added.

 ## Syntax
 ### Creating simple subscription between observable and subscriber